Close Banner

 Disneyland Height Requirements - IncrediCoaster

 While the list above of Disneyland height requirements may seem long, we should tell you that most of the attractions at Disneyland and Disney California Adventure don't have height requirements.
 Indeed, Disney parks are among the most kid and baby-friendly parks on the planet.
-It's possible that you could skip every ride with a height requirement at Disneyland and still have a full day — and a great time!
-Still, we know that the rides with height requirements are also some of the most amazing and popular at the parks.
-There's no way Tad would let us head to the Disneyland parks and not ride Radiator Springs Racers or Indiana Jones Adventure!
+It's possible that you could skip every ride with a height requirement at Disneyland and still have a great time!

-Thankfully, Disneyland offers Rider Switch for this very reason!
-With Disneyland Rider Switch, families with kids too young to ride can take turns so they don't miss out.
+Enter Rider Switch.
+With Disneyland Rider Switch, families with tadpoles too young to ride can take turns riding and babysitting so the taller and braver people don't miss out or have to wait for each group to wait in line.
 An adult (or supervising companion 14 years or older) can wait with non-riders while the rest of the party rides.
-And then, after that, the waiting adult can take their turn.
+And then, after that, the waiting adult can take their turn by using a Lightning Lane or alternative shorter queue.
 BONUS — They don't have to ride alone.
 The waiting adult can bring someone with them for a maximum party size of two.
-Here is the official process.
-Please note that experiences may vary per attraction.

 We hope you find this post outlining Disneyland's height requirements and Disneyland Rider Switch service helpful.
 Do you have any tips or tricks you've learned for handling height requirements, scary rides and child swap at Disneyland?
 Let us know in the comments below!